 Additionally, it helps improve blood flow and promotes antimicrobial properties, indirectly affecting the gut microbiota.

-The study’s findings corroborate a previous study initiated in China, which concluded with similar results; it was published in 2015.
+The study’s findings corroborated a previous study conducted in China, yielding similar results.
+This study was published in 2015.